j-siguencia/Music-Ranks-Mobile-App/README.md

 # Music-Ranks-Mobile-App

-**PLEASE MAKE NOTE: depending on how you clone the repository this may affect how things run, specifically with the axios requests.
-Instances of this are seen most obviously in the Home.js file.
-Right now the path is set to a specific folder name, but this may vary.
-Ensure when testing that the path is correct.**

 MusicalRanks is a mobile application that allows users to share their musical tastes and thoughts.
-Listeners from across the platform can not only rank their personal tastes of music, but they can upvote/downvote the rankings of their fellow users!

 # What is our goal?

-Our goal for this homework assignment is to design and implement a single page app with a JavaScript/React frontend.
-For this homework we are also using the Model-view-controller(MVC) design pattern to create a state transfer API that connects the front and back-end of our app.
+Our goal for this homework assignment is to design and implement a mobile app with a JavaScript/React-Native frontend.
+For this homework, we are also using the Model-view-controller(MVC) design pattern to create a state transfer API that connects the front and back-end of our app.
 Our app still has the main features that it prides itself in.
 You are able to Sign Up, Login, and Log out.
 You can also create rankings for your favorite songs, delete your ratings, view song ratings, and update ratings.